Summary of Significant Accounting Policies

 The Company evaluates its convertible notes and warrants to determine if those contracts or embedded components of those contracts qualify as derivatives to be separately accounted for in accordance with ASC 815.
 The result of this accounting treatment is that the fair value of the embedded derivative is recorded as a liability and marked-to-market each balance sheet date.
 In the event that the fair value is recorded as a liability, the change in fair value is recorded in the statements of operations as other income or expense.
 Upon conversion or exercise of a derivative instrument, the instrument is marked to fair value at the conversion date and then that fair value is reclassified to equity.

-The Company utilizes the Monte Carlo Method that values the liability of the debt conversion feature derivative financial instruments and derivative warrants based on a probability of a down round event.
-The reason the Company selected the lattice binomial model is that in many cases there may be multiple embedded features or the features of the bifurcated derivatives may be so complex that a Black-Scholes valuation does not consider all of the terms of the instrument.
+The Company utilizes the Monte Carlo Method that values the liability of the debt conversion feature, derivative financial instruments and derivative warrants in cases where there may be multiple embedded features or the features of the bifurcated derivatives may be so complex that a Black-Scholes valuation does not consider all of the terms of the instrument.
 Therefore, the fair value may not be appropriately captured by simple models.
+The Monte Carlo technique applied generates many possible (but random) price paths for the underlying (or underlyings) via simulation, and then calculates the associated payment value of the derivative features.
+The price of the underlying common stock is modeled such that it follows a geometric Brownian motion with constant drift, and constant volatility.
+The stock price is determined by a random sampling from a normal distribution.
+Since the underlying random process is the same, for enough price paths, the value of derivative is derived from path dependent scenarios and outcomes.

 From time to time, certain of the Company’s embedded conversion features on debt and outstanding warrants have been treated as derivative liabilities for accounting purposes under ASC 815 due to insufficient authorized shares to fully settle conversion features of the instruments if exercised.
 In this case, the Company utilized the latest inception date sequencing method to reclassify outstanding instruments as derivative instruments.
 These contracts were recognized at fair value with changes in fair value recognized in earnings until such time as the conditions giving rise to such derivative liability classification were settled.